delilagama/Delisco/Python/Introduction to Python - Absolute Beginners/README.txt

-This is where the contents of the edX course will be placed
+This is where the contents of the edX course will be placed.